Dream-IF: Dynamic Relative EnhAnceMent for Image Fusion: Experiments

 \subsection{Comparison with Degradation}

-To evaluate the robustness and practicality of our method in real-world scenarios, we introduce a diverse set of degradations~\cite{zhang2021designing} to simulate challenging conditions that amplify the disparity between modalities.
-These degradations include gaussian noise, poison noise, speckle noise, etc., which are commonly encountered in practical applications.
-To ensure fairness, we compare existing methods for image fusion and restoration.
+To assess the robustness and real-world applicability of our method, we introduce a diverse set of degradations~\cite{zhang2021designing} to simulate challenging scenarios that amplify modality discrepancies.
+These degradations include Gaussian noise, Poisson noise, speckle noise, and other common artifacts encountered in practical applications (e.g., blur, etc.).
+Additionally, we incorporate synthetic rainy degradations to further mimic real-world conditions.
+For a fair comparison, we compare existing methods for image fusion and restoration.
 This includes two-stage fusion, which performs degradation recovery followed by fusion, and one-stage fusion with degradation.

 \textbf{Degradations.} Due to the inherent limitations of imaging conditions, various types of noise inevitably arise in practical scenarios, significantly impacting the quality and usability of captured images.
 To accurately simulate real-world degradation, we model three fundamental types of noise based on their physical origins in optical imaging systems.